AdaCore/spark2014/docs/ug/alfa.rst

-Contract specifications and other assertions should have a pure logical meaning and no visible effect on the computation, aside from possibly raising an exception at run-time when ill-defined (run-time error) or invalid (assertion violation).
+Contract specifications and other assertions should have a pure logical meaning and no visible effect on the computation, aside from possibly raising an exception at run time when ill-defined (run-time error) or invalid (assertion violation).
 This is guaranteed in Alfa by the restriction that functions should not perform writes to global variables since a function call is the only possible way of generating side effects within an expression.

 Current Definition of Alfa
 --------------------------